mikedewar/resume/README.md

   the product my team and I developed, built and deployed in the years up to 2022.
 It is used by the major UK banks, with TSB estimating the service will save the UK economy £100M per year.
   - Consumer Anti-Fraud Solution of the Year - Payments Awards 2023
+  - Best Security or Anti-Fraud Development - The Card and Payments Awards 2024
 - **Trace Financial Crime: https://www.vocalink.com/news-insights/case-studies/case-study-mits/** Financial Crime Solutions, Mastercard.
   2016-.
 Trace detects money laundering over instant payments networks.
 This report details a study my team and I executed in 2016, which we subsequently turned into a working